cvonhebel/2nd_agrogeophysics_seminar/README.md

 ## Pending questions

-- location: in-presence Brussels (or other volunteers? ;-) ) / live streaming of presentations
+- location: in-presence Brussels (or other volunteers? ;-) ) / live streaming of presentations -> hybrid conference
 - funding? none at the moment => do it as an SSSB seminar if in Brussels?
 - possible date: February-March 2022